Sins-Repo/NLP-Sentiment140/README.md

 <br/>

 The reason is that, NLTK stopwords removal removes some useful words from the input text.
-For instance, the input text *I do not like durian* will become *I like durian* after applying the NLTK stopwords removal. <br/><br/>
+For instance, the input text *'I do not like durian'* will become *'I like durian'* after applying the NLTK stopwords removal. <br/><br/>

 # Conclusion

 For improvement, a personal stopwords list may be constructed.
-Common words like *she, he, i* will be included in the list whereas words like *no, not* will be excluded because these words carry certain meaning which shouldn't be discarded from the input text.
+Common words like *'she, he, i'* will be included in the list whereas words like *'no, not'* will be excluded because these words carry certain meaning which shouldn't be discarded from the input text.